Dependent Clauses

 Past Participle Clauses: Functions

-Present participle clauses begin with a past participle and they act as:
+Past participle clauses begin with a past participle and they act as adjectives or adverbs.
+Take a look at the examples:

 Alan, driven by madness, started spying on his wife.